arduino-spi

 The SPI bus (Serial Peripheral Interface) was developed by Motorola in 1980.
 Its advantages over other systems have made it a de facto standard in the world of electronics and automation.

-The SPI bus has a master-slave architecture.
-The master device can initiate communication with one or more slave devices and send or receive data from them.
-Slave devices cannot initiate communication or exchange data directly with each other.
+The SPI bus has a master-follower architecture.
+The master device can initiate communication with one or more follower devices, and send or receive data from them.
+Follower devices cannot initiate communication, nor exchange data directly among themselves.

-In the SPI bus, data communication between master and slave is done over two independent lines, one from the master to the slaves, and another from the slaves to the master.
+In the SPI bus, data communication between masters and followers is carried out on two independent lines, one from the master to the followers, and another from the followers to the master.
 Therefore, the communication is Full Duplex, meaning the master can send and receive data simultaneously.

 arduino-spi-esquema-basico